deanebarker/api-html-resolver/README.md

 If for whatever reason, you need to make a single exception, return `element.outerHTML` from the controller and you'll essentially replace itthe element with itself.

-## What if I try to resolve an element that was removed by a previous resolution?
+### What if I try to resolve an element that was removed by a previous resolution?

+All elements are identified for resolution before any of them are actually resolved.

+>QUESTION: Should it be this way?
+I'm not sure, but I think so, because otherwise I think I'd need to re-parse the HTML after every resolution.

+So, if Element A is marked for resolution, and it contains Element B which is also marked for resolution, then resolving Element A will effectively remove Element B, even though Element B is still sitting in the resolutuion queue.

-This should just be inefficient.
-The second element object you resolve will still exist, it just won't be attached to the original document anymore.
+But, ...this should just be inefficient, I think?
+Element B technically still "exists," but it's no longer attached to the original document -- so, it's just hanging out in memory.
 So you'll resolve it, but it won't matter.

+>QUESTION: Should I solve for this?
+How common will this scenario be?

+### What if I include a resolvable element in the fragment used for the resolution of another element?

+...don't.
+You certainly can, but the resolvable element you swap in won't be resolved.

+>QUESTION: Should I solve for this?
+Technically, I could keep resolving until no resolvable elements are still present -- so, I could make multiple "passes" over the HTML.
+But this could lead to a circular reference and infinite loop, and it seems like an edge case.

 ### How is the performance?